DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 Oh, is that right?

-Anyway, NPCU later.
+Anyway, NP, see you later.

-You should you should protect that.
+You should protect do a shirt.

 That would be a great shirt, man.

-So here's okay, I got it.
+So here's, okay, I got it.

 And by the way, for the record, I'm pro-human.

-I I'm trying to help humans survive this.
+I'm trying to help humans survive this.

 So this is kind of a joke, but the front of that shirt could say NPCU later, and then the back, Team Skynet.

-You know, it's but it's a joke.
+But it's a joke.

 It's a joke, folks.